-Jerusalem Artichoke, aka Sunchoke: a Survival Plant
+Jerusalem Artichoke / Sunchoke: a Tasty Survival Food

 Jerusalem artichoke tubers in bowl

-I have a friend who has planted sunchokes all around his city.
+As an added attraction, Jerusalem artichokes have a beautiful, bright bloom.
+I have a friend who has planted cheery sunchokes all around his city.
 That’s not a bad idea.
-I’ll explain what makes this humble-looking root vegetable a surprising star.

-What Is the Jerusalem Artichoke, aka Sunchoke?
+What is the Jerusalem Artichoke, aka Sunchoke?

-First, the Jerusalem artichoke is not actually from Jerusalem.
+First, the Jerusalem artichoke (Helianthus tuberosus) is not really from Jerusalem.
 (Click here to read about Growing Holy Fruits on Southern Soil.)
 This plant is native to the central part of North America.
 Native Americans grew the tubers for food long before the arrival of Europeans.
 Eventually, Jerusalem artichokes spread West and East.
 Early colonists, impressed with the crop’s hardiness, sent it back home to Europe.
 It then became a popular food crop across the ocean.

 Photo attribution: Wilder Kaiser at English Wikipedia, CC BY-SA 3.0